 The fact that the occupation is all-around makes Palestine an interesting place for anyone wishing to understand more of what is going on.
 During your stay in Palestine, you will get to meet locals who endure the occupation every day and see how they live.
 Many people are eager to discuss the political situation with travelers, so do not hesitate to ask questions.

 There is, however, more to learn than politics.
-The mix of religions, the significance of olive trees, the family-oriented culture and typical Palestinian weddings and births celebrations make it well worth your while to immerse yourself in Palestinian culture.
-For the ‘western’ traveler, the rules of conduct between genders may come across as conservative.
+The mix of religions, the significance of olive trees, the family-oriented culture, and typical Palestinian weddings and birth celebrations make it well worth your while to immerse yourself in Palestinian culture.
+For the ‘Western’ traveler, the rules of conduct between genders may come across as conservative.
 What is considered normal and friendly at home may be interpreted as flirtatious here.

-Foreign female visitors are wise to be a little more careful in their interactions with men, in order to prevent unwanted attention.
-However it is relatively easy to adapt and adhere to the social and cultural norms here.
+Foreign female visitors are wise to be a little more careful in their interactions with men, to prevent unwanted attention.
+However, it is relatively easy to adapt and adhere to the social and cultural norms here.
 Visitors who show respect for the cultural mindset when it comes to modest clothing and behavior can count on being welcomed with open arms and feeling comfortable.

 6. Study Arabic in Palestine